frontendpatterns/frontendpatterns.dev/src/content/patterns/cache-invalidation.md

 ---
 # Cache Invalidation

-Clear or update cached data strategically when underlying information changes.

 ## Problem

 Without this pattern, the premise that strategically clearing or updating cached data when underlying information changes falls apart, and small changes trigger cascading regressions.